yakir12/AllotheticVsIdiothetic/ccw/stats single turning directions excluded.md

 # Summary
+Out of a total of 28 runs, 28 turned both directions and 4 turned more than 360°.
+Out of the ones that didn't turn multiple times nor turned more than 360°, 11 turned towards the shorter direction and 17 turned towards the longer direction.

 The residuals—defined as the difference between the expected and actual dance directions—show the following mean and standard deviation for beetles turning in the shorter versus longer direction:

 2×3 DataFrame